-As summarized in Exhibit 4-1, the Plan and Program meet all applicable federal and state conformity requirements and criteria107.
+As summarized in Exhibit 4-1, the Plan and Program meet all applicable federal and state conformity requirements and criteria106.
+The conformity analysis was conducted in compliance with the federal transportation conformity rule (40 CFR Parts 51 and 93)107 and the corresponding state conformity regulation (9 VAC 5-151)108.